 What datasets do you create?

-doitintl-cmp-bq is created in the billing project attached to the service account you add to the CMP.
+doitintl-cmp-bq is created in the billing project attached to the service account you added to the CMP.

 What sinks do you create?

-A sink for query jobs is created in the billing project attached to the service account you add to the CMP.
+A sink for query jobs is created in the billing project attached to the service account you added to the CMP.
 This sink pushes all your BigQuery jobs into a table under

 What queries do you run?

-What does it mean when I see "Not yet allocated" in the Cost Explorer?
+What does "Not yet allocated" in the BigQuery Explorer mean?